 The application process has evolved and is now fully online.

 Please take note that the submssion deadline is the first (1st) of every month.
-Applications that have been submitted before 7 May 2018 do not need to be resubmitted on the portal.

 Applications for ethics at the University of Pretoria is extremely important in order to protect the University and its Faculties as well as the researchers from possible legal action.
 In order to achieve these goals all projects in the Faculty of Natural and Agricultural Sciences that involve Biohazards, External data, Human participants or GMO's need to submit an application for ethical approval.
 Please note that you can not proceed with the project until ethical approval has been obtained.